 In this podcast, Bob and Mary Jo answer three questions about integrating your faith with your finances.

 - Is it okay for Christians to be financially successful?

 - Purpose vs Profits – can you invest for both?

 - Why the decline in individual generosity?

-* If you would like to get help with your philanthropic decisions like tax efficient tithing strategies, donor advised funds, charitable trusts or any of the available giving strategies, give CIS Wealth Management Group a call at (830) 609-6986.
+* If you would like to get help with your philanthropic decisions like tax efficient tithing strategies, donor advised funds, charitable trusts or any of the available giving strategies, give Christian Financial Advisors a call at (830) 609-6986.
 We are here to assist you and your family with creating a purpose driven legacy.
 Together, we can create a legacy of giving for your family, regardless of the size of the gifts.

 HOSTED BY: Bob Barber, CWS®, CKA® and Mary Jo Lyons, CFP®, CKA®